iLearn-Lab/MM23-TG-CIR/README.md

 ### FashionIQ & Shoes

-Spell-corrected data files for FashionIQ and Shoes are provided via the [Correction files](https://drive.google.com/file/d/159rBhWyhkLN7sXAi8iyW_ljzFNLJinKa/view?usp=sharing) download link.
-Download and place them in the appropriate data directories before training.
+Spell-corrected data files for FashionIQ and Shoes are provided in correction_dict folder.

 ### CIRR